Orakeshi/Rebmem-MusicPlayer/README.md

 2. Open the application
 3. Enjoy your music
 <!-- ROADMAP -->

+Sample songs to test can be found at: https://drive.google.com/drive/folders/1DXqxlhOzK0_znKzNvyLtafJWo-u2BrEz?usp=sharing
 ## Roadmap

 See the [open issues](https://github.com/Orakeshi/Rebmem-MusicPlayer/issues) for a list of proposed features (and known issues).